keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

 ```

 To install an older release,
-specify that CHART version to the `--version` flag
+specify the version with the chart `--version` flag
 in the `helm update` command for the release you are installing.

 ## Example configurations by use-case